Introduction

 Predictive Planning provides a statistically-robust mechanism to help planners create and validate their forecasts using time series forecasting methods on historical data.
 Most forecasts created by users are based on gut feel or simple growth rates from previous years.
 However, Predictive Planning allows users to leverage time series forecasting techniques to produce more accurate forecasts.

-When you open a form and select a member and then launch Predictive Planning, it produces the following output:
+When you open a form and run Predictive Planning, it produces the following results for each member on the form:

 Sales Forecast Products

-1. Member selection dropdown: Use to select any member on the form and explore the predictive planning output.
+1. Member selection dropdown: Select any member on the form to display predictive planning results.

-2. Chart area: Shows the data for the chosen member.
-On left side of the chart, it has the historical actual data.
-And, on the right side (partitioned by the vertical line), it shows the forecast and prediction for the future time horizon.
-It also contains the best case (optimistic scenario) and worst case (pessimistic scenario).
+2. Chart area: Displays data for the selected member.
+Historical actual data is displayed on the left side of the chart.
+On the right side of the chart, partitioned by the vertical line, forecast and prediction data for the future time horizon is displayed.
+The chart area also contains data for the best case (optimistic) and worst case (pessimistic) scenarios.

 3. Historical Data Details: Provides information on the historical data used for running the forecast algorithms.
 It includes the number of historical observations, missing values, outliers, presence of seasonality, etc.

-5. Info boxes: The info boxes on the right side provide a statistical summary of each series and are always visible on the right side of the chart, normally one box per series.
+5. Information boxes: Provides a statistical summary of each series on the right side of the chart.
+It typically displays one box per series.
 The order of the boxes matches the order of the series in the legend.

 How Predictive Planning Works